 Father William J. Bartz, son of Father and Mrs. George Bartz, was born in Scranton, PA and raised in Akron, OH.
-He graduated from Hellenic College in 1975 with a Bachelors of Arts and from Holy Cross School of Theology in 1978 with a Masters in Divinity.
+He graduated from Hellenic College in 1975 with a Bachelor of Arts and from Holy Cross School of Theology in 1978 with a Master in Divinity with Distinction.
 He became a United States Navy Chaplain in May 1977 and a Priest in the Greek Orthodox Archdiocese of America in March 1982.

 Father Bartz was an Assistant Priest at Saint Paul Church in North Royalton, OH and in 1984 went on active duty.
 His Navy commands were Naval Station Norfolk, USS Biddle CG 34, and USS Carl Vinson CVN 70.
 His Marine Corps commands were in Camp Lejeune, NC; Okinawa, Japan; Quantico, VA; and Norfolk, VA, serving in a Battalion, Regiment, Group, Base, Division, and Force.
 He was Pastor at the Orthodox Chapels in North Carolina, in Japan, and in Virginia.

 In June 2003, he received the ecclesiastical Offikion of Protopresbyter.
 In June 2005, Captain Bartz graduated from the Army War College in Carlisle, PA, receiving a Master in Strategic Studies.
 During his last five years on active duty, Captain Bartz was the most senior Orthodox Priest in the US military.